Here are the most breathtaking images from the James Webb Space Telescope

 It's time to feast your eyes on the wonders of Webb.

-A long 25 years have passed, along with $10 billion between when the James Webb Space Telescope was first devised and it finally launched on December 25, 2021, atop a European Ariane 5 rocket.
+A long 25 years had passed, along with $10 billion between when the James Webb Space Telescope was first devised and finally launched on December 25, 2021, atop a European Ariane 5 rocket.

-Now in orbit of the second Lagrange point (L2) beyond the moon, it's nearly completed preparing for science missions that will change the shape of astronomy, astrophysics, and many other fields for keeps.
+Now in orbit of the second Lagrange point (L2) beyond the moon, it's carrying out science operations that have already changed the shape of astronomy, astrophysics, and many other fields for keeps.

-But we've had a taste of this future in the past several weeks — with test images sent back from Webb.
-And although they're only tests, each one hints at the unprecedented power of the successor to the Hubble Space Telescope.
+Even in Webb's earliest days in L2, we were given a taste of the observatory's exciting future — with test images sent back from Webb.
+Each of those tests hinted at the unprecedented power of the successor to the Hubble Space Telescope.

 1. James Webb Space Telescope alignment image of 2MASS J17554042+6551277

-At the end of a procedure called "fine phasing", the James Webb Space Telescope's (JWST's) primary mirror — which is comprised of 18 hexagonal segments — was moved into focus by directing the telescope at a singular star, 2MASS J17554042+6551277, with few others in its vicinity, on March 11, 2022.
+At the end of a procedure called "fine phasing", the JWST's primary mirror — which is comprised of 18 hexagonal segments — was moved into focus by directing the telescope at a singular star, 2MASS J17554042+6551277, with few others in its vicinity, on March 11, 2022.
 This was called the alignment image.
-However, by combining the 18 distinct images, the resolution accuracy was brought to an astounding 50 nanometers.
-And this is only a fraction of the wavelengths Webb will capture when it really starts.
+However, combining the 18 distinct images brought the resolution accuracy to an astounding 50 nanometers.
+And this is only a fraction of the wavelengths Webb will capture when it starts.

 "While we have only seen a few test images from Webb so far, my favorite is probably the alignment image," said Klaus Pontoppidan, a project scientist at the Space Telescope Science Institute (STScI) located in Baltimore, Maryland, in an emailed statement to IE. "This single star shows that the telescope is nearly perfectly in focus, a ground-breaking engineering accomplishment."